xkam/site/index.md

 ---
-title: unpkg.com/getlibs
-description: Modern javascript.
+title: Modern javascript.
 All front-end libraries.
 No server/build.
+description: the simplest way to start a new project.
 ---

+An in-browser [module loader](https://github.com/systemjs/systemjs) configured to get external dependencies directly from CDN.
+Babel/typescript included.
+For quick prototyping, code sharing, teaching/learning - a super simple dev environment without node/webpack/etc.

 ![Code preview](code.gif)

-## All javascript libraries in one file
+## All front-end libraries

-`getlibs` is a pre-configured module loader which pulls external dependencies directly from CDN.
-Instead of tracking and installing each library just include a single script and you can import/require any front-end library available on NPM (via unpkg.com and cdnjs.com).
+Includes Angular, React, Vue, Bootstrap, Handlebars, jQuery - all libs from cdnjs.com and all of NPM (via unpkg.com).
+Most front-end libraries should work out of the box - just use `import`/`require()`.
+If a popular library does not load, tell us and we'll try to solve it with some library-specific config.

 ## Write modern javascript (or typescript)